grasslandnetwork/cliptions/browser/ROADMAP.md

 ## Next Steps

-**Immediate Priority:** Define and implement the core interfaces and base classes (`TwitterTask`, `BaseTwitterTask`).
+**Immediate Priority:** ✅ Completed - Core interfaces and base classes implemented.

 **Recommended Approach:**
-1. Create `browser-use/core/interfaces.py` and define the abstract base classes.
+1.  ✅ Create `browser/core/interfaces.py` and define the abstract base classes.
-2. Create `browser-use/core/base_task.py` for shared logic (config, browser setup).
+2.  ✅ Create `browser/core/base_task.py` for shared logic (config, browser setup).
-3. Implement the **Commitment Workflow (Phase 2)** modules, starting with the interfaces they need (`TwitterPostingInterface`, `TwitterExtractionInterface`).
+3.  ✅ Implement the **Commitment Workflow (Phase 2)** Round Announcement module.
+4. Continue with remaining Phase 2 modules (`TwitterPostingInterface`, `TwitterExtractionInterface`).
-4. Build the `test_commitment_workflow.py` to test the interaction between the Phase 2 modules.
+5. Build the `test_commitment_workflow.py` to test the interaction between the Phase 2 modules.
-5. Proceed to the Reveal Workflow, implementing and testing the modules for that stage.
+6. Proceed to the Reveal Workflow, implementing and testing the modules for that stage.
-6. Finally, build the orchestrators to tie the full vertical slices together.
+7. Finally, build the orchestrators to tie the full vertical slices together.

 This modular approach ensures each component can be developed, tested, and deployed independently while maintaining consistency across the entire system.